AliKhalediPour/tsh-completion/README.md

 <br>
 `source <(cat ~/.tsh/completion.bash)`

-You can append the above command to the end of the ~/.zshrc file to run automatically after login
+You can append the above command to the end of the ~/.zshrc file to run automatically after openning terminal
 <br>
 `echo "source <(cat ~/.tsh/completion.bash)" >> ~/.zshrc`